kev0960/ModooCode/md/inst/rdpmc.md

 The width of fixed-function performance counters and general-purpose performance counters on processor supporting architectural performance monitoring are reported by `CPUID` 0AH leaf.
 The width of general-purpose performance counters are 40-bits for processors that do not support architectural performance monitoring coun-ters.
 The width of special-purpose performance counters are implementation specific.

-Table 4-16 lists valid indices of the general-purpose and special-purpose performance counters according to the DisplayFamily_DisplayModel values of `CPUID` encoding for each processor family (see `CPUID` instruction in Chapter 3, "Instruction Set Reference, A-L" in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).
+Table 4-16 lists valid indices of the general-purpose and special-purpose performance counters according to the DisplayFamily\esc{_}DisplayModel values of `CPUID` encoding for each processor family (see `CPUID` instruction in Chapter 3, "Instruction Set Reference, A-L" in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).

 ### Table 4-16.
 Valid General and Special Purpose Performance Counter Index Range for RDPMC